minhson0506/IOs-AirQuality/README.md

 - Display user's location temperature and air quality conditions by using third-party weather API

-- Change the settings and send to API for storage.
+- Setting for devices can be update to API.

 ## Contributors
 [Chi Nguyen](https://github.com/chinguyen202)